SURVEY OF PARENTS OF STUDENTS WITH DISABILITIES

 Welcome to the Special Education Department.
-Please be sure to visit the Upcoming Events page (located to your left) to see the latest information on workshops, training sessions, presentations, and meetings that affect the overall program.
+Please be sure to visit the Schedule of Events page (located to your left) to see the latest information on workshops, training sessions, presentations, and meetings that affect the overall program.

 Information on specific class activities is located on each teacher's home page.
 Our Special Education teachers are:

 - Andrea Bryant, Learning Support

 - Corrine Bauman, Learning Support

 - Kate Shaffer, Behavioral Support/Secondary Transition

 - Mary Ann Berrian, Learning Support